Skip to main content

 • Automatic order generation each period

-• Pause and skip functionality
+• Pause and skip functionality that customers can use themselves

 • Integration with your delivery scheduling